github/docs/content/admin/user-management/customizing-user-messages-for-your-enterprise.md

 {% note %}

-**Note:** As mandatory messages are meant for use during the initial configuration of the system, you can only set up mandatory messages once.
+**Note:** You can only set up mandatory messages once (it's not possible to reset a mandatory message).

 {% endnote %}